Nada-Emad41/retail-sales-customer-analytics/docs/data_quality_report.md

 ---

-## 6. Potential Duplicate Records
+## 6. Exact Duplicate Records

-Potential duplicates still need to be checked.
+Exact duplicate detection was performed in SQL because the dataset contains more than one million transaction lines and checking complete row-level duplicates in Excel Online was inefficient.

+A duplicate was defined conservatively as a record where all original transaction fields matched exactly:

+- Invoice
+- StockCode
+- Description
+- Quantity
+- InvoiceDate
+- Price
+- Customer ID
+- Country

-It is important not to define a duplicate using only Invoice, StockCode, or Customer ID.
-The dataset is recorded at product-line level, so the same invoice can legitimately appear across multiple rows when a customer purchases several products.
+This is important because repeated invoice numbers, StockCodes, or Customer IDs alone do not indicate duplication.
+The dataset is recorded at product-line level, so the same invoice can legitimately contain multiple rows.

-A proper duplicate check needs to compare the complete transaction record.

-I initially considered performing this check in Excel, but the dataset contains more than one million rows across both periods.
-Running a row-level comparison across all transaction fields in Excel Online was inefficient.

-Instead, exact duplicate detection will be performed during the SQL stage.

-No records will be removed as duplicates until the duplicate records have been identified and reviewed.
+### Results

+For 2009–2010:

+- 6,418 exact duplicate groups were identified.
+- These groups contained 6,865 additional repeated rows beyond the first occurrence.

+For 2010–2011:

+- 4,879 exact duplicate groups were identified.
+- These groups contained 5,268 additional repeated rows beyond the first occurrence.

+Across both periods:

+- 11,297 exact duplicate groups were identified.
+- 12,133 additional repeated rows were identified.

+Most duplicate groups occurred twice, although a smaller number appeared three or more times.

+### Interpretation

+These records are stronger duplicate candidates than repeated invoices or products because every original transaction field is identical.

+Keeping all repeated copies in the analytical dataset could overstate measures such as revenue, quantity, and transaction-line counts.

+For this reason, the raw tables will remain unchanged, but the analysis-ready dataset will retain one occurrence of each exact record and exclude the additional repeated copies.

+This preserves the original source data while preventing exact duplicate rows from distorting the business analysis.

 ---

 ## Current Data Quality Decisions